Elders/Cronus/README.md

 ##Serialization
 [ISerializer](https://github.com/Elders/Cronus/blob/master/src/Elders.Cronus/Serializer/ISerializer.cs#L5-L9) interface is really simple.
 You can plugin your own implementation but do not do it once you are in production.

 The samples bellow work with Json and Proteus-protobuf serializers.
 Every ICommand, IEvent, ValueObject and anything which is stored are marked with a DataContractAttribute and the properties are marked with a DataMemberAttribute.
 [Here is a quick sample how this works (just ignore the WCF or replace it with Cronus while reading)](https://msdn.microsoft.com/en-us/library/bb943471%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396).

-PROS:
+We use `Guid` for the name of the DataContract because it is unique.

+####You can/should/must...
+- you must add private parameterless constructor
+- you must initialize all collections in the constructor(s)
-- you can rename any class whenever you like even when you are already in production;
+- you can rename any class whenever you like even when you are already in production
-- you can rename any property whenever you like even when you are already in production;
+- you can rename any property whenever you like even when you are already in production
 - you can add new properties

-CONS:
+You must not...
 - you must not delete a class when already deployed to production;
 - you must not remove/change the `Name` of the DataContractAttribute when already deployed to production;
 - you must not remove/change the `Order` of the DataMemberAttribute when deployed to production.
 You can change the visibility modifier from `public` to `private`;